 The Natural Pools of Pajucara

-The pools created around the coral reef (which in full length actually runs along the north-east Brazilian coast and is supposedly the second biggest in the world) can only be reached by a boat, the traditional jangada (simple fishermen´s boat which is rolled from the shore into the sea in an old-fashion way by using logs and their replacement – see the video).
+The pools created around the coral reef (which in full length actually runs along the north-east Brazilian coast) can only be reached by a boat, the traditional jangada (simple fishermen´s boat which is rolled from the shore into the sea in an old-fashion way by using logs and their replacement – see the video).
 They leave from the beach of Pajucara, cost 40 reals both ways and take you to the pools in about 15 mins one way.

 Brazil has a 106.574 square km of total occurrence area of reefs (northeast continental shelf), and 1.008,49 square km of mapped shallow reefs.
 Unlike Australian Great Barrier Reef (which I talked about here), the reefs in Brazil haven’t seen any mass mortality events related to bleaching so far, so they could possibly hold the key to more resilient reefs.